PshRealtime/why-not-this-world-saving/README.md

 This project includes **two parallel implementations** of the core functionality:

 - 🦀 `rust/` — An implementation using Rust, along with the original Jupyter notebook prototype.
-The author likes to learn Rust and has a strong background in system programming, why it is used here.
+The Rust version exists because the author has a strong background in systems programming and is also exploring Rust for performance and educational purposes.
 - 🐍 Root directory — A Python-based version of the notebook, adapted to align with specific project constraints.

 Both versions explore the same chemical logic but differ in language and execution strategy.
-The Python version is designed for easier experimentation and integration with AI models, while the Rust version emphasizes speed and scalability.